umr-lops/cci-seastate-pum/sar.md

 ---
 name: dlr_sar_fig4
 ---
- Example one-year ocean  data in 2020 (both S1-A and S1-B in service) EW products, color means density of processed data on 0.2° mesh (correspondes to to resolution of the wave model WFWAM reanalysis data)
+ Example one-year ocean  data in 2020 (both S1-A and S1-B in service) EW products, color means density of processed data (17.5 km raster) on 0.2° mesh (correspondes to to resolution of the wave model WFWAM reanalysis data)
 ```